-Drive through any neighbourhood and you will see a variety of different retaining walls.
-You will see walls made out of many different materials like wood or concrete, standing walls, and walls that have fallen over.
-Some walls can drastically add to the look of a property, or instantly lessen the beauty of a landscape.
+Drive through any neighbourhood and you will see a variety of different types of retaining walls.
+You will see wooden retaining walls, concrete walls, standing walls, and wall systems that have fallen over.
+Some retaining walls can drastically add to the look of a homeowners property, or instantly lessen the beauty of a landscape.
 The main purpose of a retaining wall is to retain the soil, however some walls are a focal point for homeowners that are looking to spruce up their yard.
+A retaining wall can help bring out the look of flowers beds and surrounding landscape, and the height of the wall can make your entire property stand out.

 Sizes of retaining walls

-Retaining walls can be built to suit whatever homeowners need and are looking for.
-Sizes range from small landscaped walls that surround a garden, pond, or elevated patio, to enormous soil-retaining projects.
+Retaining walls can be built to suit whatever homeowners need and are looking for and can be built with a variety of materials .
+Sizes and types of walls range from small landscaped walls that surround a garden, pond, or elevated patio, to enormous soil-retaining projects.

-There are many types of materials that can be used to build a retaining wall.
-These vary from concrete blocks, poured concrete, treated timbers, rocks and boulders.
+Retaining walls come in a variety of materials that can be used to build wall systems.
+These include concrete blocks, poured concrete, treated timbers (Wood retaining walls), rocks and boulders.
 All of these materials can retain soil, but some will have a shorter lifespan than others.
 (Read retaining walls wood vs. Allan block).
-Other than wood, concrete walls typically have a variety of colors and shapes that homeowners can choose from, allowing the wall to either blend in with the surrounding area, or act as a focal point to the space.
+Other than wood, concrete walls typically come in a variety of colors and shapes that homeowners can choose from, allowing the wall to either blend in with the surrounding area, or act as a focal point to the space.

-Unfortunately, sometimes a property needs a retaining wall replaced, or put in to protect the soil in your yard, even though homeowners most likely want to spend their money on something more exciting!
-A small retaining wall can start at $5,000 and can go up to $100,000+ depending on what material is used, whether a wall needs to be engineered, and the length and height of the wall.
+Unfortunately, sometimes a property needs a retaining wall replaced, or put in to retain the soil in your yard, even though homeowners most likely want to spend their money on something more exciting!
+A small retaining wall can start at $5,000 and can go up to $100,000+ depending on what material is used ( concrete wall blocks or wood retaining wall) , whether a wall needs to be engineered, and the length and height of the wall.
 For an in depth look at cost read How much does a Allan Block concrete retaining wall cost?

 Pros of a retaining wall

-- They prevent soil from eroding and coming into your yard
+- They prevent soil ( retained soil) from eroding and coming into your yard

-- Keep surrounding structures safe from elements that could damage them
+- Keep surrounding structures ( like flower beds) safe from elements that could damage them

 Cons of a retaining wall

-- The wall can fail causing damage to property
+- The retaining wall can fail causing damage to property

-- Can be costly to redo the wall, causing a headache and possibly financial strain
+- Can be costly to redo the retaining wall, causing a headache and possibly financial strain

 - If you have a wood retaining wall the lifespan of the wall is 10+ years, meaning eventually it will need to be replaced

-Keep in mind that these cons are a possibility if the wall is not built correctly.
+Keep in mind that these cons are a possibility if the wall is not built correctly, what type of wall material is used, the height of the wall, whether or not a professional engineer provided plans, and if proper drainage was added.

 Who needs a retaining wall?